 Why?
 It’s because they disperse particles of formaldehyde and phthalates (thy-lates) into the air.
 Phthalates are small particles of plastic that are used to bind the artificial fragrance molecules together.
 We then breathe in those tiny particles of plastic and they get into our nose and lungs – yikes!

 The term “artificial fragrance” stands for more than 3,000 chemicals and companies do not have to disclose which chemicals are included.
 So there’s no way of knowing if the chemicals in the product are safe for our health or not.
 I don’t know about you, but I’d rather be safe than sorry and now that I use essential oils, it’s SO easy to put a few drops in my diffuser or make room sprays like we’re doing today to make my home smell like fresh, bright and clean!

 Which Essential Oils to Buy?

-To make these spring room spray recipes healthy and good for you, you’ve got to start with pure, high quality essential oils.
+To make these spring room spray recipes healthy and good for you, you’ve got to start with pure, high-quality essential oils.
 My favorite essential oils company is Young Living (learn more about their oils and starter kits here).
-I personally have experienced their oils to be of much higher quality that most others on the market and I’ve visited two of their farms and have seen their commitment to quality and purity first-hand.
+I personally have experienced their oils to be of much higher quality than most others on the market and I’ve visited two of their farms and have seen their commitment to quality and purity first-hand.
 They have starter kits that make, well, getting started (LOL) with essential oils really easy and fun!

 6 Spring Room Spray Recipes